thelatemail/emacs_and_r_quickstart/README.md

 I'm basically going to walk through from starting, to setting up a workspace, to doing something useful, in order.

 I don't care if this isn't complete, or covers every point in infinite detail.
 This will work enough to get you started, and cover some of the most obvious niggles an R user new to Emacs will run up against.
-There are a plethora of more complicated guides to using the full power of Emacs, which can be explored after getting started as specific issues arise.
+There are a plethora of more complicated guides to using the full power of Emacs, which can be explored as specific issues arise.

 # Install the software